How to Apply

 The SAT is recommended, but not required.
 Virginia Tech's CEEB code is 5859.

 All students wishing to be considered for any scholarships are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-Students complete the FAFSA form at: http://www.fafsa.ed.gov/.
+Students complete the FAFSA form at http://www.fafsa.ed.gov/.

-If students miss the deadline, they can still complete the FAFSA.
-Student loans, parent loans, and Pell Grants are still available to those who otherwise qualify even if the FAFSA is late.
-All students should complete the FAFSA in order to enable the Office of Scholarships and Financial Aid to provide the best possible financial counseling regarding college cost financing.
+Additionally, all students should complete the FAFSA in order to enable the Office of Scholarships and Financial Aid to provide the best possible financial counseling regarding college cost financing.